cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

-Q: What is a CryptoPunk?
+Q: What is a Matt & John's® Punks (V2)?

-The CryptoPunks are 24×24 pixel art images, generated algorithmically.
+The Matt & John's® punks (formerly known under the generic term/word/category "Crypto Punks") are 24×24 pixel art images, generated algorithmically.
 Most are right-facing punky-looking guys and girls, but there are a few rarer types mixed in: Apes, Zombies and even the odd Alien.
-Every punk has their own profile page that shows their attributes as well as their ownership & for-sale status.
+Every Matt & John's® punk has their own profile page at the Larva Labs Crypto bros' website that shows their attributes as well as their "ownership" & for-sale status.

 ![](i/punks-banner.png)

-Q: Who's behind CryptoPunk?
+Q: Who are the con-art fraudsters and crypto bros' behind Matt & John's® Punks?

 [Matt Hall](https://github.com/megamattron) and
 [John Watkinson](https://github.com/pents90) - two Canadians who grew up in Ontario and studied computer science majors at the University of Toronto - moved to New York in 1999 and nowadays (years later) the two-man team behind [Larva Labs](https://github.com/larvalabs) in New York City, United States.

-John Watkinson was the driver of the Pixel Punks' look, adding wacky hair, pipes, and hats.
+John Watkinson was the driver of the pixel punks' look, adding wacky hair, pipes, and hats.
 He figured the aesthetic would resonate with crypto enthusiasts.